 Alongside Melody’s chamber piece, The Gather Round Singers community choir will also perform a new song cycle by Beverley McKiver, drawing on the same participatory and cultural source material.

 Odaabaanag‘s culminating performance will be presented Nov 30, 2019 at 7:30pm (with a pre-concert presentation at 7pm) and Dec 1, 2019 at 2:30pm (with a pre-concert presentation at 2pm) at Brigantine Room, Harbourfront Centre.

 On May 5th, 2019, at the Arts & Letters Club, Odaabaanag‘s work-in-progress performance was presented to a full house.

-Odaabaanag will continue to develop over the summer, leading up to its final performance in the fall.
+Odaabaanag continued to develop over the summer, leading up to its final performance in the fall, 2019.

 Odaabaanag is supported by the Ontario Trillium Foundation.